gbmhunter/NinjaTerm/README.md

 npm run package
 ```

+Packages are automatically created for Windows, Linux and MacOS in the GitHub action when new commits are pushed to `master`.

 ## Native Libraries

 The `serialport` library is a native library because it needs to interface with the OS serial port API.
 Because of this, it has be listed as a dependency in both `package.json` and `release/app/package.json`.
 A number of configuration lines were also changed to support native libraries, as per https://electron-react-boilerplate.js.org/docs/native-modules.

 ## Code Architecture

+`electron-react-boilerplate` was used as a starting point for development.

 MobX is used to store the application state.
 The application model is under `src/model/`.